caltechlibrary/eprints2archives/README.md

 Both `--lastmod` and `--status` filering are done after the `-i` argument is processed.

-By default, if an error occurs when requesting a record from the EPrints server, `eprints2archives` will keep going and not stop execution.
+By default, if an error occurs when requesting a record or value from the EPrints server, `eprints2archives` will keep going, moving on to the next one.
 Common causes of errors include missing records implied by the arguments to `-i`, missing files associated with a given record, and files inaccessible due to permissions errors.
 If the option `-e` (or `/e` on Windows) is given, `eprints2archives` will instead stop upon encountering a missing record, or missing file within a record, or similar errors.
-The default is to merely issue warnings when missing records are encountered because this is less frustrating for most use-cases.
+The default is to only issue warnings because this is less frustrating for most use-cases.

 ### How URLs are constructed